mcari1311/mcari1311.github.io/README.md

 Description

 This project allows users to play a car game against the computer.
 Using the left and right arrow keys, the user will try to doge oncoming computer cars.
 There are 3 levels, made to get progressively more difficult.
+Throughout each level users can see their score on the lower left corner and choose their prefered car.

 Brief Example